kawansi/RandomLootTool/README.md

-# RandomLootTool
+# Random Loot Tool
-This is a tool for Minecraft
+This is a tool for Minecraft, mainly targeting worlds with loot drops being randomized.
+It provides an easier way to keep track of what blocks still have not been broken or creatures killed, especially useful if having trouble remembering what has already been broken.

-The tool can sort and filter blocks mined, creatures killed and items picked up in a more organized fashion, based on the Minecraft statistics.
+The tool sort and filter blocks mined, creatures killed and items picked up in a more organized fashion, based on the Minecraft statistics.

 ## Features
 - Automatic refresh when Minecraft saves